 For the most part, individuals do not have benefits taken away as a result of an improved condition.
-Periodic reviews are often ordered by the court on an average of three years, but the Social Security Administration (SSA) generally considers the prognosis of a disability benefits applicant at the time of their application.
+Periodic reviews are often ordered by the court on an average of 3 years, but the Social Security Administration (SSA) generally considers the prognosis of a disability benefits applicant at the time of their application.
 They will adjust the review period in light of the recipient’s medical outlook.

-Dr. Bill LaTour ensures his clients know what to expect from their case which is why our team has written out the four most common reasons disability benefits may be revoked in Los Angeles.
+Dr. Bill LaTour ensures his clients know what to expect from their case which is why our team has written out the 4 most common reasons disability benefits may be revoked in Los Angeles.
 Read on to learn more about when, how, and why the SSA might take away your benefits.

-A woman with a prosthetic leg out for a walk in Los Angeles.During your application process for disability benefits, your assigned judge will set a date for a Continuing Disability Review (CDR).
-This review is set to determine if your disability is still present and review whether you still qualify to receive benefits.
-Typically, CDRs happen every three years.
+During your application process for disability benefits, your assigned judge will set a date for a Continuing Disability Review (CDR).
+This review is set to determine if your disability is still present and whether you still qualify to receive benefits.
+Typically, CDRs happen every 3 years.

 During a CDR, all of your medical and case information will be considered and reviewed by the SSA.
-Most often, their recommendation will be for another review in three or so years.
+Most often, their recommendation will be for another review in 3 or so years.
 They may also request an examination by a doctor affiliated with the SSA.

 Making Too Much Income

 One requirement to receive SSDI or SSI benefits is that you must be incapable of making a living.
-The legal term for this is Substantial Gainful Activity (SGA), which simply means you have to make less than the set SGA limit to receive your benefits.
-If you earn over this certain wage limit per month, you may not be eligible for benefits.
+The legal term for this is Substantial Gainful Activity (SGA), which means you have to make less than the set SGA limit to receive your benefits.
+If you earn over a certain wage limit per month, you may not be eligible for benefits.

-SGA limits for 2022 are $1,350 a month for non-blind people and $2,260 for people with blindness.
-You can also have benefits terminated if your assets exceed $2,000—not including your personal residence and other exceptions.
+SGA limits for 2022 are $1,550 a month for non-blind people and $2,590 for people with blindness.

 Retirement or Turning 18

-An older man sitting in a wheelchair.
 Children on disability about to turn 18 will have their eligibility reviewed prior to their 18th birthday.
 This review can be delayed until the child is 19 if they are enrolled as a full-time student.
 Benefits will likely continue for children who are disabled, but children receiving disability benefits related to their parents’ condition may no longer be eligible.

 Those who reach retirement age will have their disability income converted to retirement income automatically.